-The IRS estimates that millions of workers have been misclassified, and according to state-level studies, 10% to 20% of employers misclassify at least one worker as an independent contractor.
+The IRS estimates that millions of workers have been misclassified, and according to state-level studies, 10-20% of employers misclassify at least one worker as an independent contractor.
 While some misclassification is unintentional due to lack of understanding about laws regarding worker classification, sometimes it is deliberate to reduce labor costs, and avoid paying state and federal payroll taxes.

 Correct classification is important because employers do not have to provide common benefits such as health care options, unemployment insurance, or minimum wage to independent contractors.
 Misclassification stems from the economic and business advantages of using independent contractors, coupled with a grey area of competing legal guidance.

-When employers misclassify an employee as an independent contractor and avoid contributing to Social Security and Medicare, offering employee benefit plans, or abiding by minimum wage and overtime laws, they can save between 20 to 40% on labor costs.
+When employers misclassify an employee as an independent contractor and avoid contributing to Social Security and Medicare, offering employee benefit plans, or abiding by minimum wage and overtime laws, they can save on labor costs.

 Misclassification, however, can have serious consequences including fines, penalties, audits, back-tax payment, negative press, and loss of trust.
 For example, FedEx cut labor costs by misclassifying drivers as independent contractors, resulting in a $228 million settlement for California drivers.
-This year, we’ve already seen Citigroup's $325,000 settlement for misclassification of technology workers and Zenefits’ $3.4 million payment to misclassified employees for unpaid overtime.
+Citigroup has also been faced with a $325,000 settlement for misclassification of technology workers and Zenefits had to pay $3.4 million to misclassified employees for unpaid overtime.

 Organizations can use existing federal, state, and government agency tests as guidelines to create a questionnaire or checklist to assess worker classification.
 Keeping supporting documents on file—such as business or professional licenses, marketing materials, personal websites, or insurance certificates—as proof of self-employment is another best practice.
 It is also incredibly important to use a written contract that clearly defines the business’s working relationship with an independent contractor.

-Partnering with a third party to manage the complex process of deciding how to classify and best engage independent talent is an effective solution as well.
+However, partnering with a third party to manage the complex process of deciding how to classify and best engage independent talent is the safest solution.
 MBO Partners has an established methodology for evaluating and engaging independents, which minimizes or eliminates compliance issues.

 The risk of misclassification shouldn’t deter business from utilizing the valuable pool of independent talent; it is simply important to remain informed about the latest laws and regulations, take compliance measures seriously, and ensure your business model includes processes to properly classify and engage independents.